Frequently Asked Questions About the CIP

 • A limited number of 2 year Ministry funded positions (at your PGY level) are available.
 After two years, other external funding for MSc or postdoctoral programs would have to be found.
 Check here for potential funding sources.

-• CIPs enrolled in a PhD program can apply for limited top-up funding, available for an additional two years beyond the initial two years of Ministry funding.
-This funding is supplemental and provided in addition to the supervisor's stipend.
+• CIPs enrolled in a PhD program can apply for the CSM Graduate Scholarship, available for a maximum of two years beyond the initial two years of Ministry funding.
+This scholarship would be in addition to the supervisor's stipend.

 • CIP trainees must apply for external funding as part of their training, but acceptance into the program is not dependent on securing it.